 The North Carolina Center for Actual Innocence’s primary mission is to identify, investigate and advance credible claims of innocence, obtaining justice for people imprisoned for crimes they did not commit, for the victims of those crimes, and for the actual perpetrators.
 Its secondary mission is to educate policymakers, the public, and legal and law enforcement communities about the factors that contribute to wrongful conviction, as well as emerging solutions which can increase the reliability of convictions.

 The Michigan League for Public Policy promotes racial equity, economic security, health and well-being for all people in Michigan through policy change.
 It is the only state-level organization that comprehensively addresses poverty and analyzes state and federal policies’ impact on low-income residents and residents of color.
 The firm has offices in Grand Rapids, Detroit Metro and Ann Arbor.

-The firm has undertaken fundraising efforts driven by the firm’s employees to generate broad participation under the mantra “no gift is too small.”
-Four $50,000 grants were presented in December 2020 to four organizations, totaling $200,000 in the first year of the foundation’s existence.
+The firm has undertaken fundraising efforts driven by the firm’s employees to generate broad participation under the mantra “no gift is too small.” $50,000 grants were presented to six organizations.

 The Barnes & Thornburg Racial and Social Justice Foundation has awarded $300,000 to six nonprofit organizations in the U.S. in 2021.

 Learn More About Our